Ritvik-Gupta/Procurement-System/README.md

 Other features include vendor rating and agreement history, customized RFP(request for proposal), and the whole process of procurement on one platform which will drastically reduce the time taken for each agreement.

+*How time is reduced? *
+With all stakeholders on our website , and filtering algorithm used, time reduces to auction room time.

+*Our x factor*
+We automatically provide manufacturer with the best offer suitable for its requirement in no time

+*Scope of improvement*
+We automatically embed agreement once the auction room is closed using blockchain

 ## Getting Started

 Run < npm install > to install all the npm dependencies